 Q: Why can't I just pay one price for the full app?
 I hate being nickle-and-dimed with in-app purchases.

 I don't like in-app purchases, either.
 They're hard to manage and generate a lot of tech support requests.
 However, I want to keep the initial cost of the app low so that new users can try it out with less risk, and in-app purchases are the best way to do that.
 (The App Store doesn't allow trial periods for apps.
 It does allow separate apps for free and paid versions, but then you'd have to deal with migrating your data from the free version to the paid version.)
-If you know your iTunes password, it only takes a moment to make an in-app purchase, and if you really don't like the inconvenience, you can buy them all at once and get it over with!
+If you know your iTunes password, it only takes a moment to make an in-app purchase.
+If you really don't like in-app purchases, check out BandHelper, which uses a subscription payment model instead.